Long work hours and your health

 Q. What’s the fastest thing in Hong Kong?

 All joking aside, it is fairly common to see people get off work and head straight to the bar, or have a few drinks with dinner.
-While the health benefits of consuming alcohol are constantly being debated, studies have found that people who work longer hours are more likely to be heavier drinkers.
+The health benefits of consuming alcohol are constantly being debated, but heavy drinking is almost universally seen as being damaging to one’s health.
+As for the connection with long working hours, one 2021 study found that people who work longer hours may have increased their alcohol consumption – though the effects on risky drinking are uncertain.

 According to the CDC, there are a number of long-term health issues that can stem from, or be exacerbated by, heavy drinking.
 These include: